 With its energy saving Servo motor, the Juki DDL-8700 is a nifty piece of kit that won't sound like it's taking off if you're looking to invest in your first industrial sewing machine.

-- Lift the presser foot by hand or knee (to free up your hands!)
+- You can easily lift the presser foot by hand or knee which is especially useful for freeing up your hands!

 - Self oiling